karlcswanson/micboard/README.md

 ### Extended Names
-Large systems may need static channel IDs like 'H01' or 'bp14' in addition to name of the user.
+Larger systems may need static channel IDs like 'H01' or 'bp14' in addition to name of the user.
 These take up a minimum of 2 characters of a field that Shure often limits to 8.

 Micboard has an optional feature called **Extended Names**.
 When set, user-defined IDs and names will be displayed instead of the name pulled from the receiver.